autopi-io/documentation/docs/getting_started/api/send_device_data_to_own_server.md

 ## Authentication
 Of course, it would be nice if there is some type of authentication happening, instead of letting everyone send data over to your server.
 You can do that by adding a middleware function that will authenticate based on the token that is being sent by the device.
-You can find the token your device uses by navigating over to [AutoPi Cloud](https://my.autopi.io) > Advanced > Settings > Cloud API.
+You can find the token your device uses by navigating over to [AutoPi Cloud](https://my.autopi.io) > Device > Advanced Settings > Cloud Storage.
 One of the first fields there should be the
 Auth Token field.
 The token will be sent in the `Authorization` HTTP header in the following format:

 ```